lowRISC/style-guides/DVCodingStyle.md

 ### Code Within Asserts

-For any randomization that is required, you must use the macros specified in the [Randomization Macros section](#macro-usage), do not use `assert()` to check manual randomization calls, use the provided macros instead.
+For any randomization that is required, the macros specified in the [Randomization Macros section](#macro-usage) must be used.
+Do not use `assert()` to check manual randomization calls, use the provided macros instead.
 More broadly, do not place any expression with side effects into an `assert()` statement.